onesimus-systems/onesimus-systems.github.io/ica-install.md

 3. Copy config/sample-configuration.toml to config/configuration.toml
 3. Edit the configuration to fit your environment
 4. Run the icaexec executable
+5. In your browser go to http://[hostname]:8080 (8080 is the default port, replace it with what you set in the configuration)

 {% highlight bash %}
 go get github.com/dragonrider23/infrastructure-config-archive